SSoelvsten/bdd-benchmark/README.md

 [issue #12](https://github.com/SSoelvsten/bdd-benchmark/issues/12) for a list of BDD packages we would like to have added to this set of benchmarks.
 Any help to do so is very much appreciated.

+### Enforcing comparability
+For comparability, we will enforce all packages to follow the same settings.

+- Only use a single core

+- Packages with a unique node table and a memoization table will have a ratio between the two of 16:1.

 ## Installation